Masterpiece Stories

 Gustave Courbet, the enfant terrible of French 19th-century art, did everything he could to save himself in the memory of the contemporary art critics.
 After the success of Cabanel’s Birth of Venus at the Salon of 1863, Courbet wanted to challenge the French Academy and painted two masterpieces.
 His first attempt in 1864 was rejected on the grounds of indecency; however, two years later, his Woman with a Parrot was accepted to be exhibited in the Salon of 1866.

 The viewers were shocked by the presence of the model’s discarded clothing and disheveled hair.
 Although it triggered shocking reactions in many of its viewers, the provocative picture found favor with a younger generation of artists who shared Courbet’s disregard for academic standards.
-Manet began his version of the subject the same year, and Cézanne apparently carried a small photograph of the present work in his wallet.
+The same year, Édouard Manet began his version of the subject, while Paul Cézanne was said to carry a photograph of Courbet’s work in his wallet.

 Interestingly, Jules-Antoine Castagnary, Courbet’s great defender, praised the artist for representing a “woman of our time.”
 Likely, the woman on the painting is Joanna Hiffernan, Courbet’s (and Whistler’s) muse, and lover.
 Compared to the idealized Cabanel’s Venus, she was a normal woman.
 The parrot, identified as a blue-fronted Amazon parrot, doesn’t help matters either as it “[embodies] both the exotic and the erotic.”